lockss/lockss-rtd-portal/docs/plugin/identification/plugin-parameters.rst

         </entry>

 Description
-   A list of configuration parameter descriptors, defining the placeholders in use in the plugin's rules and code.
+   A list of **configuration parameter descriptors**, defining the placeholders in use in the plugin's rules and code.

    A plugin's rules and code (start and permission URLs, crawl rules, substance patterns...) are made general by identifying placeholders for AU-specific values and substituting them later.
-These placeholders for variable values are called plugin configuration parameters.
+These placeholders for variable values are called **plugin configuration parameters**.

    Defining the necessary configuration parameters for a given plugin comes mostly from studying the URL structure of the preservation target, finding patterns, and identifying the parts of those patterns that differ between Archival Units.